-EIC Conflict of Interest
+EIC Conflicts of Interest

 The purpose of this policy is to address the conflict-of-interest (COI) that arises when an editor-in-chief (EIC) of an ACM journal is an author of a paper submitted to that journal.
 There are other COI issues that arise in handling papers for a journal.
 The scope of this policy is, however, strictly limited to the specific issue of EIC authored papers.

 ACM has traditionally given its EICs considerable freedom in establishing policy for each journal.
 A one-size-fits-all approach does not work well for the diverse computing disciplines addressed by different ACM journals.
 This policy therefore establishes a minimum baseline that all ACM journals should follow.
-Each journal can, in addition, establish additional requirements, at discretion of the journal's EIC.
+Each journal can, in addition, establish additional requirements, at the discretion of the journal's EIC.